-At launch, two options packs are offered, called City Specification and Touring Specification.
+Several options packs are offered, including City Specification and Touring Specification.
 The former adds hands-free boot opening, autonomous emergency braking (with pedestrian warning), traffic-sign recognition and a bird’s-eye parking camera.
 Touring makes long-distance driving more relaxed, adding adaptive cruise control, active lane-keeping assistance, a head-up display, night vision and traffic-jam assistance.

 Three stereo systems are available, from the standard 10-speaker/650-watt setup to a 16-speaker/1,500-watt Bang & Olufsen hi-fi and the range-topping 2,200-watt Naim system, featuring 18 speakers, 'Active Bass Transducers' built into the front seats and eight sound programmes.
 The Naim system is eye-wateringly expensive but a remarkable piece of kit for those interested in sound quality - we're yet to hear any hi-fi in a car that can match it.

 Bentleys haven’t always been famed for the latest in-car technology, but the Continental's ‘retina-quality’ 12.3-inch infotainment display should satisfy buyers.
 It features real-time traffic updates, Apple CarPlay and Google point-of-interest searches, along with quick access to the emergency services through eCall.